ipaton1/hpe-ilo4-auxcycle/README.md

 which gives you the target of `/redfish/v1/Systems/1/Actions/Oem/Hp/ComputerSystemExt.SystemReset/` and the possible options of ColdBoot & AuxCycle...
-Yes *AuxCycle* when it was mentioned in the original doc as *AuxPwrCycle* - you've been searching for the wrong thing!
+Yes **AuxCycle** when it was mentioned in the original doc as **Aux_Pwr_Cycle** - you've been searching for the wrong thing!

 there's a way to do this with curl however I had lots of problems with curl mangling